ketiboldiais/hago/temp/hago.api.md

     data: HashData;
 }

+// Warning: (ae-internal-missing-underscore) The name "IsaDatum" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function IsaDatum(datum: any): boolean;

 // @public (undocumented)
 export function IsAFunction(datum: any): boolean;

 // @public (undocumented)
-export function IsAFunctionElement(datum: any): boolean;
+export function IsaFunctionDatum(datum: any): boolean;

 // @public (undocumented)
 export function IsALinkObject(datum: any): boolean;